melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-doubles.md

 * MenACWY
 * Td/IPV (also called the 3-in-1 teenage booster)

 We would like your consent to vaccinate ==short patient name==.
-You can give this by filling in our online form (the link is below).
+You can respond by filling in our online form.

+> [!NOTE]
+> Do not reply to this email to tell us your decision.
+The link to the online consent form is below.

 ## About the MenACWY vaccine